revanthsaich/revanthsaich/README.md

 ## Hi there! 👋

-I'm <p style="font-size: 3rem;"><b>Revanth Sai Chaparala</b></p>
-a passionate developer with a knack for creating impactful applications.
+I'm <b><font size="10">Revanth Sai Chaparala</font></b>, a passionate developer with a knack for creating impactful applications.
 Welcome to my GitHub profile!

 ## About Me